Sand dunes, plateaus and clay villages in serene Sahara

 Day one: Marrakech – Nesrate

-Setting off by car from Marrakech towards the south-east, we approach High Atlas leaving the level landscape behind us.
-We drive on serpentine roads up over the Tizi n´Tichka pass at 2 260 meters.
+Setting off by car from Marrakech towards the south-east, we approach High Atlas leaving the flat country behind us.
+We drive on serpentine roads up over the Tizi n´Tichka Pass at 2 260 meters.
 From up here the panoramic views of the surroundings are magnificent.
+Our drive continues through a beautiful valley with villages scattered over the mountain sides.
+Soon a fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters and the M´Goun massif with its summit at 4 068 meters.

-After a lunch stop in Quarzazate, we continue on towards the beautiful Drâa Valley and follow the Drâa river past blooming oases and large date palm cultivations.
+After passing Ourzazate, nicknamed “the door of the desert”, and the green oases of Aït Saounes, we continue towards the beautiful Drâa Valley and follow the Drâa River past blooming oases and large date palm cultivations.
 We pass several ksour, traditionally fortified villages, enclosed by artistically decorated walls.
-On the mountain slopes lie many kashbas, once great fortified homes for the ruling families, their earthen coloured walls seem to melt into the mountainsides.
+On the mountain slopes lie many kashbas, once great fortified homes for the ruling families, their earthen coloured walls seem to melt into the mountain sides.
 In the southern part of the valley the desert stretches far into the distance before us.

 Day two: Nesrate – Tidri (5,5 to 6 trekking hours)

 We begin the day by walking through the walled village of Nesrate with its brownish-rose clay houses, then along watering channels and past groves of date-palm greenery.
-In the outskirts of the village we hike over fields where the villagers grow barley and other grains.
+In the outskirts of the village we pass fields where the villagers grow barley and other grains.

-Leaving the village behind us we hike out onto the expansive desert-plateau with the grandiose mountain range Mount Beni as a backdrop.
+Leaving the village behind us we walk out onto the expansive desert-plateau with the grandiose mountain range Mount Beni as a backdrop.
 We will soon see our first sand dunes where palm trees with their bushy crowns grow in the hollows.
-Farther along we walk through an oasis crossed with watering channels, its flourishing greenery standing in sharp contrast to the colours of the surrounding landscape.
+Further along we walk through an oasis crossed with watering channels, its flourishing greenery standing in sharp contrast to the colours of the surrounding landscape.

 Day three to five: Through the desert (6 to 7 trekking hours per day)